BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-04-27-react-redux-pitfalls-and-best-pratices.md

 ```

 We can naively say that this [reducer] manages two different actions.
 It's okay.
-If we isolate this [reducer] there are only two types of `action' that can change this state; the`FOO' action and any other action.
+If we isolate this [reducer] there are only two types of action that can change this state; the `FOO` action and any other action.

 However, if you have followed the advice to cut out your reducers, you don't have only one reducer acting on your blind.